jc-prg/remote/README.md

 Dark theme on iPhone XS

 ![scenes with header](docs/remote_new.png)
-Remote with header and color picker
+Remote with header and color picker (updated dark theme)

 ![edit mode](docs/remote_edit.png)
 Edit remote layouts in a browser